 Cherries usually burst with flavor, but in this science experiment they burst with osmotic pressure.
-Help your child grasp a new science concept in this science activity that will blow your mind!
+Help your child grasp a new science concept in this science activity that will blow your curious kid's mind!

-- Have your child can draw “before” pictures of cherries so she can compare them to what the cherries will look like after being soaked in water.
+Have your child draw “before” pictures of cherries so she can compare them to what the cherries will look like after being soaked in water.